owulveryck/blog/content/post/simple-rnn-in-go.md

 In essence, here is what they told me:

 - _Amazing, and you know how this works?_
-- _Well..._ let's be honnest, I had only a vague idea.
+- _Well..._ let's be honest, I had only a vague idea.

 It was about something called "Recurrent Neural Networks".
 I dived into the internet...
 100 lines of python shouldn't be hard to understand and reproduce...
 Conclusion: it took me months to be able to write this post.